The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 What is the OWASP LLM Top 10?

 The OWASP LLM Top 10 is a ranked list of the most critical security vulnerabilities in large language model applications, published and maintained by the Open Worldwide Application Security Project.
 The 2025 edition covers 10 categories from LLM01 (Prompt Injection) through LLM10 (Unbounded Consumption).
-It’s the industry standard that enterprise security teams, auditors, and bug bounty programmes use to scope and assess their AI deployments.
+It is the industry standard that enterprise security teams, auditors, and bug bounty programmes use to scope and assess their AI deployments.
 Days 3–14 of this course cover each entry in depth.

 Is AI hacking legal?

 Testing AI systems without written authorisation is illegal under the same laws covering unauthorised computer access — the Computer Fraud and Abuse Act in the US, the Computer Misuse Act in the UK, and equivalent legislation globally.
 Every technique in this course uses one of three authorisation models: your own API keys, official bug bounty programmes with explicit AI scope, or written client authorisation.
 There is no grey area here.
-Never test a system you don’t have written permission to test.

 What tools do ethical hackers use for AI security testing?